 A monthly newsletter is distributed to all members.
 It includes descriptions of forthcoming walks e.g. terrain and distance.
-It also includes contact details of the leader so members can reserve a place on a walk.
+It will also provide contact details of the leader in order that members can reserve a place on a walk.

 This is an extract/example of a typical Walking Group Newsletter that our members regularly receive:

 |Ozleworth.
 We go round by Newark Park

 |and return to Tresham via the Monarch’s

 |Miles Post 456789